DOT Hazmat Function Specific Training: Labeling

 Hazmat employees must receive recurrent training at least once every three years.
 For employees involved in the transportation of hazardous materials by air, the Federal Aviation Administration (FAA) requires recurrent training once every two years.

-In addition, according to 49 CFR 172.702(b), the DOT Hazmat Function Specific Training: Labeling Training certification must also be updated whenever the DOT issues a new regulation or revises any existing regulations.
+In addition, according to 49 CFR 172.702(b), the DOT Hazmat Function Specific Training: Labeling online training certification must also be updated whenever the DOT issues a new regulation or revises any existing regulations.
 No employee can perform any activities under the new or revised DOT regulations unless he/she has undergone training which incorporate the new and/or revised rules and regulations.

 Choose Your Ideal Training Format: